okkyibrohim/tabdual-plus-int/README.md

 ## How TABDUAL+int Works
 TABDUAL+int implementation consists of two phases:
-1. **Program transformation.** In transformation phase, your input program will be transformed into its corresponding output program that supports contextual abduction.
+1. **Program transformation.**
+In transformation phase, your input program will be transformed into its corresponding output program that supports contextual abduction.
 The output program will be used in the next stage.
 Before you transform your input program, you can choose what mode of transformation you want to use using predicate `switch_mode/1`.
 TABDUAL+int provides four transformation modes, which are no tabling, normal tabling, tabling with answer subsumption, and tabling with interned terms.
 Those program transformation respectively coded into n, t, s, and i.
 For example, if you want to using tabling with interned terms mode, you must switch mode using directive `switch_mode(i)`.
 Notice that in TABDUAL+int, the default mode is normal tabling mode.
 So, if you skip this step, you will automatically using normal tabling mode for transformation program.
+To transform your input program `{filename}.ab`, type `transform({filename}).` and then hit *Enter*.
+The output program `{filename}_{InitialMode}.pl` will be created in `out` folder.
+For example, if you want to transform an input program `goodgrades.ab` using tabling with interned terms mode, you have to type `transform(goodgrades)`, and consequently a file `goodgrades_int.pl` will be created in `out` folder.
+Remember that your input program `goodgrades.ab` must be placed inside `in` folder.
+To avoid errors in the next steps, please always perform this step even though the corresponding output program has been created.
+2. **Abduction.**
-2. **Abduction.** In abduction phase, you may perform the abduction itself output program that is produced in the previous stage.
+In abduction phase, you may perform the abduction itself output program that is produced in the previous stage.
 Practically, you have to load the output program first, only then you can perform abduction by asking queries to the loaded program.

 ## How to Use
 1. Open a terminal in the directory where you have this implementation.